314111953/3D-pointcloud-olfaction-ML/README.md

 # 3D point cloud based olfaction ML
-The python code requires rdkit environment.
+The python code (**Olfaction_conformer_gen.ipynb**) requires rdkit environment.
 Dataset is got from the following website: www.kaggle.com/datasets/aryanamitbarsainyan/multi-labelled-smiles-odors-dataset
 The first column of the dataset containing the smiles is saved as mol_list.csv.
 After obtaining the dataset, the following steps are to be done in the following order:

 **Conformer generation**